ph1p/covr-server/README.md

-# Fyfill Server
+# Covr Server

-This is the simple server of https://github.com/ph1p/fyfill
+This is the simple server of https://github.com/ph1p/figma-covr

 ### Development